QUOTES-What did Prince Harry and Meghan say in Netflix series? | Entertainment

 The difference between making the decision with your head or your heart.
 My mum certainly made most of her decisions, if not all of them, from her heart.
 And I am my mother's son.
 HARRY ON MEGHAN AND HIS MOTHER

-HARRY ON DIANA'S FUNERAL He said they had to wear two hats: One was two grieving sons ... two was the royal hat: show no emotion, get out there, meet the people and shake their hands.
+HARRY ON DIANA'S FUNERAL He said they had to wear two hats - of grieving sons and the royal hat: "Show no emotion, get out there, meet the people and shake their hands."

 HARRY ON THE MEDIA This is about duty and service and I feel as though, being part of this family, it is my duty to uncover this exploitation and bribery that happens within our media.

-On the royal rota system: It's like this family is ours to exploit.
-Their trauma is our story and our narrative to control.
-MEGHAN ON THEIR ENGAGEMENT INTERVIEW

-Meghan calls it an "orchestrated reality show".
-It was rehearsed.
+Meghan: It was an "orchestrated reality show".
 My point is we weren't allowed to tell our story because they didn't want...

 Harry: We've never been allowed to tell our story.
 Meghan: That's true...
 Until now.